kahootbird/100-days-of-code/log.md

 ### Day 3: Octobor 03, 2021
 Got data rendering from a react component
 Learned a lot about JSX, it's tricky because it's not HTML

+### Day 4: Octobor 04, 2021
+Created a todo component and got basic props to rendering in todo list.

+##